open/close all folders

 - Sylvia seems to be doing this with a pair of Mecha-Mooks in the Viewtiful Joe anime.

 - Sonic X: Decoe and Bocoe do this right after their Robot Disney Death in Episode 48.
 After the following episode where they are seen hanging out at the Thorndyke Mansion, this plot development was seemingly dropped with no explanation.
+The anime also adapts E-102 Gamma's story from Sonic Adventure.

 - In Fullmetal Alchemist, the Elric brothers are able to recruit four Chimera soldiers from Central out from under Kimblee.
 Al does it by making them remember that they are still humans and can try to get their bodies back; the ones Ed gets don't mind being chimeras as much, but join him because he saved their lives after Kimblee blew them all up.